The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 22. Cafebreria el Pendulo

-If you are looking for a cozy place to relax and have a coffe or work from your laptop, Cafebreria El Pendulo offers a great ambiance to stay focused or just get some rest from your walking surrounded by books.
+If you are looking for a cozy place to relax with a coffe or work on your laptop, Cafebreria El Pendulo offers a great ambiance to stay focused or just get some rest from your walk, surrounded by books.

 It’s not particularly popular for food but great for a snack and coffe or chocolate.
 You can find several other cafebrerias El Pendulo around Mexico City.